KUNA FFA CHAPTER SCHOLARSHIPS

 SENIORS Society of Women Engineers – deadline February 23, 2014

 The Southwest Idaho SWE section offers scholarships to females from Idaho entering their freshmen year of college in engineering or an engineering-related field.
 Scholarships are typically $2000, and recipients are selected based on the quality of a written essay as well as academic acheivements.
 Click here to visit their website.

 The Idaho Irrigation Equipment Association is an organization comprised of irrigation equipment manufacturers, manufacturers’ representatives, distributors, dealers and support institutions.
-Scholarships typically range from $500 to $1,200.
-Since 1980, the IIEA has awarded 548 scholarships totaling $330,000.
-Candidates can be 1) a graduating senior in high school 2) graduated high school student or 3) attending college at this time.
+Most scholarships are $500.
+Since 1980, the IIEA has awarded over $360,000 in scholarships.
+Any student who has been accepted into a college program for fall of 2015.
 Previous recipients include students majoring in Agricultural Engineering, Horticulture, Crop and Soil Sciences, Agribusiness, Turf Landscape/Irrigation Architecture and Design.
-Students may apply each year they are attending college.
-The applications must be postmarked by February 24, 2014.
+The applications must be postmarked by February 23, 2015.
 Click here for application.

 SENIORS & COLLEGE STUDENTS Far West Agribusiness Association Scholarship – deadline February 29, 2012

 The Far West Agribusiness Association scholarship program has been designed to provide outstanding high school and collegiate undergraduate students with a chance to pursue their educational goals in college.
 There will be two separate selection pools, one for graduating high school seniors and one for current college students.
 Scholarships are one year in length and will be awarded in $250 increments, not to exceed $1000 per student.
 Click here for more information.

 SENIORS Idaho Board of Education Opportunity Scholarship – deadline March 1, 2014